-How difficult is the Mera Peak and Amphu Lapcha Pass Trek?
+How difficult is the Mera Peak and Amphu Lapcha Pass High Altitude Trekking?

 Summiting Mera Peak, this is not categorized as a technical peak but a bit of technical knowledge would be beneficial for a small section of the climb which is about 50m.
 This will probably be the toughest part of the climb as the slope is around 40 degrees of ice/snow.
 Previous experience with using ice axe and crampons is preferred, although not mandatory because a basic ice-climbing training will be provided at Mera Peak Base Camp by our climbing team before the summit.